Skip to main content

 BPC-157 as a Systemic Modulator of the Gut-Brain-Immune Axis

 BPC-157 is a pentadecapeptide with a robust cytoprotective and anti-inflammatory profile.
-Its therapeutic potential in can be understood through its multi-system effects that directly counteract the pathological mechanisms described by the cytokine hypothesis.
+Its therapeutic potential in mood regulation can be understood through its multi-system effects that directly counteract the pathological mechanisms described by the cytokine hypothesis.

 First, BPC-157 demonstrates profound efficacy in restoring gastrointestinal barrier integrity.
 It tightens the “tight junctions” between intestinal epithelial cells, mitigating the translocation of lipopolysaccharides (LPS) from gut bacteria into systemic circulation.
 LPS is a potent activator of Toll-Like Receptor 4 (TLR4), a key initiator of the pro-inflammatory cytokine cascade.
 By sealing the gut, BPC-157 effectively turns down this primary source of systemic inflammation.